GenealogyCollective/gprime-archive/README.md

 * **PyICU**

- Improves localised sorting in Gramps.
+ Improves localised sorting in Gprime.
 In particular, this applies to sorting in the various views and in the Narrative Web output.
 It is particularly helpful for non-Latin characters, for non-English locales and on MS